What goes into a Personal Injury Settlement Demand?

 • Summary of the damages sustained (Medical Treatment/Bills, Lost Income, Pain & Suffering)

-• Conclusion with summary on how the insured’s client is at fault, and a deadline to respond.
+• Conclusion with a summary of how the insured’s client is at fault and a response deadline.

-In theory, you could just call the defendant’s insurance company and tell them how much money you demand to settle your claim.
+Theoretically, you could just call the defendant’s insurance company and tell them how much money you demand to settle your claim.
 This is not how lawyers do it, and for good reason.
-By presenting the offer in the form of a demand letter, you get to present not only your initial settlement offer, but also the grounds for making such an offer in a well-thought-out, organized fashion.
-It lets the insurer know that you’ve actually put some thought into your offer and that you’re more sophisticated than the average claimant making a demand.
+By presenting the offer in the form of a demand letter, you get to present your initial settlement offer and the grounds for making such an offer in a well-thought-out, organized fashion.
+It lets the insurer know that you’ve put some thought into your offer and that you’re more sophisticated than the average claimant making a demand.
 In other words, you are prepared.

-My suggestion for how to organize and present your demand letter is just that — a suggestion.
-Some demand letters seem to be effective that are short, while long form ones sometimes work better.
-Sometimes, it just seems to depend on which adjuster is reviewing the case.
-I prefer the to condense everything as much as possible.
-An adjuster, with hundreds of claim files, has no interest in reading a 20 page demand letter – especially if a 5 page one would cover all of the relevant information.
+My suggestion for how to organize and present your demand letter is just that — a recommendation.
+Some demand letters are effective and short, while long-form ones sometimes work better.
+It seems to depend on which adjuster is reviewing the case.
+I prefer to condense everything down as much as possible.
+An adjuster with hundreds of claim files is not interested in reading a 20-page demand letter – especially if a 5-page one covers all the relevant information.

 Here’s how a lot of demand letters are structured for a personal injury claim: